physrisk/website-source/articles/2013/baltic-countries-should-continue-eu-leadership-in-the-sustained-economic-growth.md

 more than by seeming endogenous macroeconomic disproportions in Baltics.

 ![Fig.
-1. Relative GDP growth of EU contries in the period 1995-2012, map of GDP(2011)/GDP(1995).]({static}/uploads/2013/relative-gdp-growth.jpg " Relative GDP growth of EU contries in the period 1995-2012, map of GDP(2011)/GDP(1995)."){#attachment_2541}
+1. Relative GDP growth of EU countries in the period 1995-2012, map of GDP(2011)/GDP(1995).]({static}/uploads/2013/baltic-countries-should-continue-eu-leadership-in-the-sustained-economic-growth.jpg "Relative
+GDP growth of EU contries in the period 1995-2012, map of GDP(2011)/GDP(1995)."){#attachment_2541}

 Having in mind that labor cost is indispensable part of macroeconomic